ysugimoto/falco/docs/testing.md

 ## How to write test VCL

-When you run testing command, falco find test target files which have `.test.vcl` suffix in the `include_paths`.
+When you run testing command, falco finds test files which have `.test.vcl` suffix in the `include_paths`.
 Normally you can put testing file at the same place of main VCL:

 ```shell